kaanaltan/README_Test/README.md

 # Kaan Altan - Resume

 ### v1.0
-Python version of my resume featuring a command line interface for interaction
+My resume in Python featuring a command line interface for interaction

 ### v2.0
 Scraping mode introduced

 Skills are not supported in scraping mode

 ## Usage